 Disclaimer: I am not a certified physical trainer.
-I’m exercising based on advice of researching various websites.
+I’m exercising based on the advice of researching various websites.
 What might work for one, might not work for you.
 Consult with your physician or a personal trainer to formulate a plan that’s specific to your goals.

 Ever since 1987, I’ve struggled with my weight.
-I note the year, because that’s when I went in the Army.
+I note the year because that’s when I went in the Army.
 I was overweight by their standards (around 185 pounds), and, for the next 8 years, I had to constantly work to keep the weight off.
 Eventually, around 1989, I shed the weight.
-The Army kept giving me chance after chance to lose the weight.
+The Army kept giving me chance after chance to lose weight.
 I wasn’t allowed to be promoted, receive awards, and had to participate in what was called “Remedial PT”-that’s where us fat-bodies and physical fitness test flunkies did more strenuous, longer time length physical training (PT) than the rest of my unit.
 Once I stopped the pity party and motivated myself, I shook the weight off.
 I wound up getting to around 167 pounds.
-I did this by running almost every night after final formation.
+I did this by running almost every night after the final formation.
 I’d run 3-5 miles, EVERY NIGHT.
 I would put my running clothes on, head out the main gate of the installation, and got after it.

 The same scenario happened every time I changed assignments: gain weight (because I LOVE FOOD!), work like a dog to get it off.
-The cycle continued until I got out the Army in 1995.
+The cycle continued until I got out of the Army in 1995.

 My wife and I (some of y’all might know her-Becky Willis!) got married in September of 1995.
 I settled into the role of father, husband, uncle, etc. I became complacent just being a civilian.
-I not only gained the weight back, I surpassed that several pounds over!
-We adopted a dog, Chance, and he and I would go out in the mornings for walks so he could go the the bathroom.
-All of a sudden, I noticed that my clothes began fitting a bit loose!
+I not only gained the weight back, but I also surpassed that several pounds over!
+We adopted a dog, Chance, and he and I would go out in the mornings for walks so he could go to the bathroom.
+All of a sudden, I noticed that my clothes began fitting a bit looser!
 Over a period of time, he and I would walk a little while, jog a little bit, repeat, until we were putting in around 4 miles during the week, and more than 4 miles on weekends.
 Rain or snow, it didn’t matter.
 He and I enjoyed our time together.
 I eventually got down to about 175 pounds.
 I kept it off until we went camping and I strained my back.
 Needless to say……you guessed it….hello weight gain! 🙁

 It wasn’t until 2012 that I decided to get back into weight loss.
 I was training to be a bus driver for our school, and we had to get physicals.
 The thing that made me get back in the game was my weight-275 pounds!
 That was slightly more than I weighed when we got Chance!
 I began walking pretty much everyday, watched how much I ate and I lost a pant size between May and September!

-Around March 2013, I began working out at the gym at the school I worked at (I was a part-time bus driver, full time cleaner).
+Around March 2013, I began working out at the gym at the school I worked at (I was a part-time bus driver, full-time cleaner).
 We mixed cardio with weight lifting: Do whatever weight training exercises the strength and conditioning coach told us, jog a lap around the indoor track, repeat for about 45 minutes to an hour.
 Five (5) days a week.
 I would most of the time do 6 days a week, whether it was lifting or running.
 I lost not only weight, but pant sizes flew off!

 In June of that year I ran a 5K for ovarian cancer, Live Like Liz and not only did I complete it, I ran under 35 minutes!
 I was so proud of myself!